dotnet/csharplang/proposals/dictionary-expressions.md

 ## Construction

 > The elements of a collection expression are evaluated in order, left to right.
 Each element is evaluated exactly once, and any further references to the elements refer to the results of this initial evaluation.
 >
+> If the collection expression includes a `comparer: expression`, that `expression` will be evaluated before the subsequence elements are evaluated.

+>
 > ```diff